-This almond and flax pancakes recipe is naturally gluten free and I've also used almond…
+This almond and flax pancakes recipe is gluten and dairy free made with almond flour…

 Why make this recipe?